Kirito-Ming/Kirito-Ming.github.io/content/post/2025-TCAS1-Transform/index.md

 ---
-title: 🎉 Zhijian Hao's paper was accepted by IEEE Transactions on Circuits and Systems I: Regular Papers.
+title: 🎉 Zhijian Hao's paper was accepted by IEEE Transactions on Circuits and Systems I - Regular Papers.
 summary: The title is A Novel Transform Accelerator With Fast Kernel Selection and Efficient Transform Circuit, and the URL is https://ieeexplore.ieee.org/document/10902513
 date: 2025-02-25